ROMANS 8:

 I asked my son what he knew about

-this marvelous transformation.
+this marvellous transformation.

 He had heard that a mechanical

-engineer had bought the property, with visions of making it his new home.
+engineer had bought the property with visions of making it his new home.

 Obviously, in addition to the

-purchase price, he had the financial resources to complete the job in
+purchase price, he had the financial resources to complete the job in style.

-So now it stands in all its
+So now it stands in all its glory,

 ~ ~ ~ ~ ~ ~